Djamila Bouhired: Arrest and Trial

-In July 1957, she was tried for allegedly bombing a cafe frequented by French settlers, alongside another Algerian rebel, Djamila Bouazza, aged 19.
+In July 1957, she was tried for allegedly bombing a cafe frequented by French settlers, alongside Djamila Bouazza, aged 19.
+The colonial press gave extensive front-page coverage to the trial, focusing not only on the charges but also on the women's appearance, clothing and courtroom behaviour.
 At the time the French lawyer Jacques Vergès, sympathetic to the cause of the Algerian nationalists, heard of her case and decided to represent her.
-During the trial, Vergès waged a public relations campaign on Bouhired's behalf and accused the French government of having committed the bombing themselves.
+During the trial, Vergès waged a public relations campaign on Bouhired's behalf and used the courtroom as a political forum to denounce French military violence, torture and abuses of human rights.
 Despite Vergès's efforts, Bouhired was convicted and sentenced to death by guillotine.